 Dizziness during pregnancy is a frequent complication caused by the various metabolic and physiological changes in the body.
 Therefore, it could be a pregnancy symptom as well.
 Dizziness can also be caused by disorders that restrict blood flow or glucose to the brain.

 Read on to know the various causes, complications, treatments, self-care suggestions, and preventative tips for dizziness in pregnancy.

 Causes Of Dizziness Or Lightheadedness In Pregnancy

 Dizziness in pregnancy could be due to various reasons in each trimester.

 - Hormonal changes: Blood vessel relaxation and dilation due to rising hormonal levels can be the reason for dizziness or lightheadedness during pregnancy.
-Relaxed blood vessels may slow down the return of blood to the vein, and mothers may have lower blood pressure (hypotension).
+Relaxed blood vessels may slow down the return of blood to the vein, resulting in blood pressure changes.
+Due to this, mothers may have lower blood pressure (hypotension).
 This may reduce blood supply to the brain resulting in temporary dizziness.

 - Low blood glucose: Changes in metabolism may cause low blood sugar levels (hypoglycemia) during pregnancy.

 - Ectopic pregnancy or tubal pregnancy: Bleeding from an ectopic pregnancy (pregnancy outside the uterus) may cause dizziness due to blood loss and low blood pressure.
 Women may also experience abdominal pain and vaginal bleeding with fainting.
 This is usually seen in the first trimester and requires emergency medical treatment.

-- Hyperemesis gravidarum: This is extreme morning sickness with severe nausea and vomiting in pregnant women.
-Hyperemesis gravidarum may cause dizziness due to water loss from vomiting.
+- Hyperemesis gravidarum: According to the Medical University of South Carolina, 0.3 to 3 percent of women experience hyperemesis gravidarum during pregnancy.
+The extreme morning sickness with severe nausea and vomiting may cause dizziness due to water loss.
 This may begin around the fourth week of pregnancy and may last longer than the first trimester in some women.

 - Pressure on blood vessels: In the second trimester, a growing fetus can exert pressure on the blood vessels.
 This may interfere with normal blood supply to the brain and often result in dizziness.